dotsmesh/dotsmesh-server-php/README.md

 ### Custom installation

-Youn can [download the latest release as a PHAR file](https://github.com/dotsmesh/dotsmesh-server-php/releases) and run the server this way.
+You can [download the latest release as a PHAR file](https://github.com/dotsmesh/dotsmesh-server-php/releases) and run the server this way.
 Create the index.php with the following content and configure it properly:
 ```php
 <?php